-The brochure entitled Myeloid leukemia contains comprehensive information about this disease.
+The brochure Myeloid leukemia contains comprehensive information about this disease.
+Please note this brochure is currently only available in Dutch.
 The most important information is provided below.

 The DNA in leukemia cells is often found to be damaged.
 This damage occurs only in the leukemia cells and not in the healthy body cells.
 Unfortunately, we still do not know why that is, and so for the most part we do not know why a child develops leukemia.
 Occasionally, the disease is related to a congenital defect or disease, such as Down's syndrome, Fanconi anemia or Noonan syndrome.
 On rare occasions, the damage is the result of past chemotherapy treatment.